-Out of all my African travel experiences to date, this island is by far my absolute favourite!
+Out of all my African travel experiences to date, Seychelles is by far my absolute favourite!
 It has the wow factor on every single level!
 The people are extremely friendly – a constant throughout my travels in Africa so far and I hope it continues.
 We visited the island end of April – beg of May and weather was glorious!

 As usual, flights and hotel were booked through one of my preferred travel apps, lastminute.com this time and we got ourselves a decent price for our flights and accommodation for 7nights.
 For this trip we made sure to book it six months in advance, because Seychelles is a popular island and we didn’t want to shoot ourselves by booking it too late and having to pay an exorbitant price.

 From Lusaka, our flight was quick and easy with a flight to Johannesburg and then connecting to Mahe, Seychelles.
 Another plus point with this island is that Zambian and British passport holders alike do not need a visa to enter the country so no draining process of visa